codu-code/codu/README.md

 ### Session and User setup

 First you need to add your E2E test user to your locally running database.
-Do this by running the following script
+Do this by running the following script if you havent already

 ```
-npm run e2e:seed
+npm run db:seed
 ```

 This will create a user and session for your E2E tests.
 Details of the E2E user created can be seen [here](./drizzle/seedE2E.ts)